Raphael Benjamin

-Raphael Benjamin (June 19, 1846 – November 15, 1906) was an English-born rabbi who ministered in Australia and America.
+Raphael Benjamin (June 19, 1846 – November 15, 1906) was an English-born Reform rabbi who ministered in Australia and America.

 Life

 Benjamin was born on June 19, 1846, in London, England, the son of Elias Benjamin and Mary Lazarus.

 Benjamin attended the Jews' Free School, then headed by Moses Angel, as well as its Talmud Torah under Myer D. Davis and Rabbi George J. Emanuel.
 In 1860, he won the Jews' Commemoration Scholarship.
 He was appointed pupil teacher in the school while still studying Hebrew and pedagogy.
 He obtained his teacher's certificate in 1868, and three years later he received a B.A. from the University of London.
 In 1874, he was ordained a rabbi by Chief Rabbi of Great Britain Nathan M. Adler, Rabbi Samson Rausuk, and Rev. Aaron L. Green.
 After he was certified a teacher with the endorsement of Matthew Arnold and Peter le Page Renouf, he became a member and examiner of the Tonic Sol-fa College in London.

 In 1874, Benjamin was elected assistant minister and reader of the Melbourne Hebrew Congregation in Melbourne, Australia and master of Jewish schools in that city.
 In 1879, he received an M.A. from the University of Melbourne.
 In 1882, he went to America and was elected rabbi of K. K. Benai Israel in Cincinnati, Ohio, replacing the deceased Dr. Max Lilienthal.
 He was rabbi there for six years, ultimately leaving due to difficulties between him and his congregation.
 His successor there was David Philipson.
 While in Cincinnati, he was vice-president of the local Young Men's Hebrew Association, a Governor and Examiner of Hebrew Union College, president of the Fresh Air Fund, secretary of the fourth district Associated Charities, and a director of the Humane Society, the Kindergarten Society, and the Society of Natural History.